 Here are some of the most popular PPM tools on the market that companies are looking at to upgrade to a more sophisticated project management solution:

-Changepoints ‘Daptiv’ PPM software is something the company says helps to “manage the chaos.”
+Changepoints ‘Daptiv’ PPM tool is something the company says helps to “manage the chaos.”
 With easy-to-use dashboards and real-time views, this toolkit is aimed at bringing an integrated view to portfolio management and monitoring.
 The ability to move in and out of screens and compare project costs with actual budgets are some of the features companies like about this PPM solution.

-As a software-as-a-service vendor product, Clarizen encompasses project management and other related aspects of business process management.
+As a SAAS vendor product, Clarizen encompasses project management and other related aspects of business process management.
 Part of the utility of this package is its multichannel communication system – through emails, chat logs and other interfaces, end-users can get connected to the transparency and visibility they need in real-time.
 Billed as a major decision support product, Clarizen has a simple pricing model.
 It’s also designed to offer a minimal learning curve, as well as personalized use in a business environment.

-The modular build on this PPM tool allows businesses to construct their own PPM feature set and generally adapt the software to their needs.
+The modular build on this PPM tool allows businesses to construct their own PPM feature set and generally adapt the application to their needs.
 Some other highlights include particular tracking and review tools, resources for defining key performance indicators, and the integration of new project data.

 This PPM tool from Project Manager Online Ltd. is another product that many companies are considering.
 ProjectManager.com works with Microsoft Office, and includes a responsive, mobile-friendly design to help manage projects from anywhere that field staff are at a given time.
 Blending the mobile-first approach with real-time data is one of the most modern and efficient ways to upgrade businesses to state-of-the-art project portfolio management tools.
 This allows them to pursue new business process renovations that will save time and money, propelling a company forward.

 This PPM tool comes from a household name in enterprise technology.
 Oracle’s answer to project portfolio management is made for simple and easy deployment, offering a wide variety of monitoring and analytics tools.
 The customized reports it provides also help build transparency on business processes.
-Using a cloud of vendor platform, Oracle offers this software directly to its legacy clients, as well as others who want to try a top branded Project Portfolio Management solution.
+Using a cloud of vendor platform, Oracle offers this tool directly to its legacy clients, as well as others who want to try a top branded Project Portfolio Management solution.

 Despite its reputation as somewhat of a dark horse in the PPM market, Power Steering has a full set of features and functions, including good integration architectures via a cloud-based model.
 Being able to integrate PPM into various business environments helps make this a more common part of a company’s toolset.
 Power Steering, according to the vendor, offers the ability to break down silos and free information to work anywhere in the system.
-Power Steering literature mentions “holistic visibility into work and investment throughout the enterprise,” and also promotes the configurable dashboards and reporting tools that the software offers.
+Power Steering literature mentions “holistic visibility into work and investment throughout the enterprise,” and also promotes the configurable dashboards and reporting tools that the platform offers.

 This product, made by SM2 Software and Service Management, also offers tailored reporting from an open source platform.
 Using an open source product may take more consulting and training, but with vibrant support for this product, SM2 argues that having an open source system in place will make the effort worthwhile.